You are here

 We publish educational material about the operation of the Act.
 This includes an online learning module, a short video, webinars, interactive tools and presentations which will be continually updated.
 Further information on our education program can be viewed online in our advertising hub.

-An obligations letter informs an advertiser that their advertising may not be compliant and advises them of their obligations.
+An obligations letter informs an advertiser that their advertising may not be compliant and advises them of their obligations to meet the regulatory requirements.
 The letter also provides educational and guidance material to assist the advertiser with reviewing their advertising and ensuring compliance.
 The letter does not seek a response but an advertiser can dispute or discuss the alleged advertising non-compliance with the TGA.

 A warning informs an advertiser that their advertising is non-compliant.
 The letter sets out the alleged non-compliance and requires the advertiser to respond to the TGA including outlining the steps they will carry out and the timeframe required to achieve compliance.
 Failure to respond may result in further regulatory action.